milgra/tutorials/full-stack-web-development-with-clojure-and-datomic.md

    (doall (map card (map-indexed vector @cardlist)))])
 ```

-the only thing I don't like is the little gap between the top and the cards, let's fix this with css, edit ```public/css/style.css``` :
+The only thing I don't like is the little gap between the top and the cards, let's fix this with css, edit ```public/css/style.css```.

 ```
 body {